 Under Dr. DePaolo’s leadership, UNCW developed into a powerhouse of education, opportunity, innovation and change.
 Its regional economic impact was estimated at $500 million.
 Add $130 million in construction projects and more than $1 million in the annual value of its students’ volunteerism, and the university’s tremendous impact on the community during her tenure is obvious.

-In addition, research funding quadrupled. and construction began on a marine biotechnology facility under construction is designed to greatly enhance the state’s growing marine biotechnology industry.
+In addition, research funding quadrupled and construction began on a facility designed to greatly enhance the state’s growing marine biotechnology industry.

 During Dr. DePaolo’s tenure, UNCW’s student-athletes excelled in the classroom and in competition.
 They maintained one of the highest collective graduation rates in both the UNC system and the CAA.
-From 2003 through spring 2011, UNCW student-athletes won 24 CAA championships including first-time titles in men’s soccer, women’s soccer, men’s tennis, women’s golf, men’s golf and baseball.
+From 2003 through spring 2011, UNCW student-athletes won 24 CAA championships, including first-time titles in men’s soccer, women’s soccer, men’s tennis, women’s golf, men’s golf and baseball.
 The Seahawks had 24 CAA Coach of the Year honorees, and nine student-athletes were named CAA Player of the Year.
 Six teams received a Public Recognition Award from the NCAA.
-Eighteen student-athletes were named CAA Scholar Athlete of the Year in their respective sports, and three collected CAA Scholar Athlete of the Year for the conference overall.
+Eighteen student-athletes were named CAA Scholar-Athlete of the Year in their respective sports, and three collected CAA Scholar-Athlete of the Year awards for the conference overall.

 In one of nation’s worst economic periods, UNCW saw private financial support grow significantly.
-The university launched a $65-million-dollar comprehensive fundraising campaign in February 2011 with nearly 89 percent of the goal already raised.
-From July 2005-June 2011, donors created more than 200 scholarships, doubling the number that had been available.
+The university launched a $65 million comprehensive fundraising campaign in February 2011 with nearly 89 percent of the goal already raised.
+From July 2005 to June 2011, donors created more than 200 scholarships, doubling the number that had been available.
 In addition, UNCW’s endowment nearly tripled during Dr. DePaolo’s tenure, from $23.3 million to $66 million.

 To give the staff a more effective voice in university and system operations, Dr. DePaolo championed the formation of a Staff Senate, which has since become a model for other universities.